sparcityeu/yloc/README.md

 ## API Reference

-To generate the documentation in HTML or PDF format run:
+To generate the full documentation in HTML or PDF format run:

 ```bash
 cd build